-- i.
-The licensed auditor has died; or - ii.
-The licensed auditor no longer hold membership of CPA Australia with CPA status - iii.
-The licensed auditor no longer holds a CPA Australia Public Practice Certificate - iv.
-The licensed auditor has obtained the licence by making a false or misleading representation or declaration (oral or written); or - v.
-The licensed auditor does not satisfy, or no longer satisfies the prescribed minimum standards; or - vi.
-The licensed auditor has failed to comply with a condition of the licence; or - vii.
-The licensed auditor is not a fit and proper person to hold an audit licence - viii.
-The licensed auditor has failed to provide notification of their change of details in accordance with the Act - ix.
-The licensed auditor has failed to comply with the transitional provisions of the Act if their licence has been issued under the transitional provisions of the Act. - x.
-One or more issuer audits have not been carried out in accordance with the Act or any other enactment that relates to the conduct of an issuer audit, or in accordance with auditing and assurance standards, or otherwise with reasonable care, diligence and skill.
+- i. the licensed auditor has died - ii. the licensed auditor no longer holds membership of CPA Australia with CPA status - iii. the licensed auditor no longer holds a CPA Australia Public Practice Certificate - the licensed auditor has obtained the licence by making a false or misleading representation or declaration (oral or written) - v. the licensed auditor does not satisfy, or no longer satisfies the prescribed minimum standards - vi. the licensed auditor has failed to comply with a condition of the licence - vii. the licensed auditor is not a fit and proper person to hold an audit licence - viii. the licensed auditor has failed to provide notification of their change of details in accordance with the Act - ix. the licensed auditor has failed to comply with the transitional provisions of the Act if their licence has been issued under the transitional provisions of the Act or - x. one or more FMC audits have not been carried out in accordance with the Act or any other enactment that relates to the conduct of a FMC audit, or in accordance with auditing and assurance standards, or otherwise with reasonable care, diligence and skill.

-CPA Australia may suspend a licence issued to a licensed auditor if we are satisfied on reasonable grounds:
+CPA Australia may suspend a licence issued to a licensed auditor if satisfied on reasonable grounds:

-- i. that the licensed auditor has failed to comply with a condition of the licence, - ii. that the licensed auditor has not satisfied the requirements of ongoing competence, - iii. that one or more issuer audits have not been carried out in accordance with the Act or any other enactment that relates to the conduct of an issuer audit, or in accordance with auditing and assurance standards, or otherwise with reasonable care, diligence and skill
+- i. that the licensed auditor has failed to comply with a condition of the licence - ii. that the licensed auditor has not satisfied the requirements of ongoing competence - iii. that one or more FMC audits has not been carried out in accordance with the Act or any other enactment that relates to the conduct of a FMC audit, or in accordance with auditing and assurance standards, or otherwise with reasonable care, diligence and skill.

 Any cancellation or suspension of a licence will be subject to due process which includes at least 10 working days written notice and the opportunity to make written submissions and be heard.
-For more information on this process and professional conduct at CPA Australia in general, see http://www.cpaaustralia.com.au/cps/rde/xchg/ cpa-site/hs.xsl/about-conduct.html.
+For more information on this process and professional conduct at CPA Australia in general, visit cpaaustralia.com.au/conduct.